 Common Texas Assault Charges

-There are many different types of assault.
+There are many different types of assault charges.
 Here are a few that PCS Bail Bonds can provide bail services:

 - Assault causing serious bodily injury